Code-Institute-Submissions/julietisstudent-Milestone-Project-1/README.md

 ## Demo

-A live demo can be found here
+A live demo can be found [here](https://julietisstudent.github.io/Milestone-Project-1/).

 ## UX